Pepi100/Uni-Work/README.md

 # Uni-Work

-###  :notebook: This repository is dedicated to my university projects and homeworks. :notebook:
+###  :notebook: This repository is dedicated to my university projects and homework. :notebook:

 ### As of 2021, I am currently enrolled in a 3-year program at the University of Bucharest, studying Computer Science.